pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 long side of a page rectangle taken on a double frame of 35mm. film.
 An aperture of 1/2" will display the short side of a page rectangle taken on 16mm. film.
-The&nbsp;{%- include pagebreak.html canvas=307 -%}&nbsp;intermediate steps in the series are show on the chart on the following page.
+The {% include pagebreak.html canvas=307 %} intermediate steps in the series are show on the chart on the following page.

 These dimensions for aperture are